Last Updated: April 23, 2022

 Forex Instruments

-Futures Market: Standardized forward contracts traded on exchanges.
+Futures Market: Futures contracts in the standardized form and traded on exchanges.

-Options: Contracts giving the right, but not the obligation, to exchange currency at a future date at a predetermined rate.
+Options: These contracts give the right but not the obligation to exchange currencies at some future date at a previously determined rate.

 The Forces Behind Forex Rates